Upcoming events

 INTERPRETATION: Time, Timing, Loss & Recovery

-About the presentation: In the paper the author argues for the contemporary and ongoing relevance of interpretation and suggests that it serves a crucial linking function between patient and analyst .
-In addition, interpretation provides an important link with temporalities; the time of the analytic hour and the time of the patient’s history as it unfolds in the present.
-Analysis, the author argues. is bounded by time and by loss.
+About the presentation: In the paper the author argues for the contemporary and ongoing relevance of interpretation and suggests that it serves a crucial linking function between patient and analyst.
+In addition, interpretation provides an important link with temporalities: the time of the analytic hour and the time of the patient’s history as it unfolds in the present.
+Analysis, the author argues, is bounded by time and by loss.
 Writing from a Kleinian perspective, the paper includes two case vignettes that exemplify these propositions.

 Dr. Lynne Zeavin is a Clinical Psychologist and Psychoanalyst in full time practice in New York City.
-She is a training and supervising analyst at the New York Psychoanalytic Society & Institute, where she chairs the Curriculum.
-An Associate Editor at JAPA, she is the author of papers that have explored idealization, the status of the object, neutrality,interpretation and the various aspects of Kleinian theory.
+She is a training and supervising analyst at the New York Psychoanalytic Society & Institute, where she chairs the Curriculum Committee.
+An Associate Editor at JAPA, she is the author of papers that have explored idealization, the status of the object, neutrality, interpretation and the various aspects of Kleinian theory.
 Dr. Zeavin supervises widely from a contemporary Kleinian perspective.
-She is co-founder of the Rita Frankiel Memorial Fellowship funded by the Melanie Klein Trust and a founder of Second Story, a non-institutional psychoanalytic space in New York City.The co-editor, with Donald Moss, of Hating, Abhoring and Wishing to Destroy: Psychoanalytic Essays on the Contemporary Moment, Dr. Zeavin is currently working on a co-edited book, with Sally Weintrobe, on Clinical Conversations surrounding the Climate Emergency.
+She is co-founder of the Rita Frankiel Memorial Fellowship funded by the Melanie Klein Trust and a founder of Second Story, a non-institutional psychoanalytic space in New York City.
+The co-editor, with Donald Moss, of Hating, Abhorring and Wishing to Destroy: Psychoanalytic Essays on the Contemporary Moment, Dr. Zeavin is currently working on a co-edited book, with Sally Weintrobe, on Clinical Conversations Surrounding the Climate Emergency.

 Learning Objectives